2011 Mazda CX-7 Performance

 Acceleration and Power

-Under the hood, the Mazda CX-7 has a base 161 horsepower, 2.5-liter four-cylinder paired to a five-speed automatic transmission.
-Those who have tested it like its efficiency, but find it a little sluggish -- especially when compared to the optional 2.3-liter turbocharged four-cylinder engine and six-speed automatic transmission.
+Under the hood, the Mazda CX-7 has a 161-horsepower, 2.5-liter four-cylinder engine paired to a five-speed automatic transmission.
+Reviewers like its efficiency, but find it a little sluggish -- especially when compared to the optional 2.3-liter turbocharged four-cylinder engine and six-speed automatic transmission.

 With 244 horsepower and 258 pound-feet of torque, the turbocharged CX-7 goes from 0 to 60 mph in 7.5 seconds -- but all that power takes a toll on fuel economy.
 According to the EPA, the turbocharged 2WD model achieves 18/24 mpg city/highway, while the 4WD model achieves 17/21 mpg.
 At 20/28 mpg, the 2.5-liter base engine substantially increases fuel economy.